 The plans and designs used to prepare the quotation are the property of the company until such time that the final balance for the contract has been paid.
 The company will not part with plans and designs until a deposit for the kitchen has been paid.
 The plans and designs are for guidance purposes only and if Computer aided design is used then this is subject to additional colour variations.
 The final plans prepared by the surveyor will always be considered the ‘final plan’ and supersedes that of the initial plans and designs prepared by the kitchen designer.
 It is the responsibility of the client to check all details of the final plans and designs before confirming acceptance.
 The plan and design cannot be altered without additional cost applying once the client has confirmed acceptance of the final plans with the surveyor.
 On a supply only order we recommend the client asks their installer to carry out a ‘pre-installation’ survey in conjunction with the surveyor’s plan and design.

 Please check with us to view our current KBSA membership certificate as this will confirm our participation of one of the KBSA Consumer Protection Schemes (ConsumerCare or ConsumerCare Plus).
 We will not ask you for more than a 25% deposit.
 If you pay more than 25% deposit you will lose the protection of the Consumer Protection Scheme.
 Our membership criteria states that as a member we must not ask for more than a 25% deposit thereby ensuring that customers are covered by ConsumerCare or ConsumerCare Plus.
 This means that deposits up to a maximum of 25% of the total contract price are covered by the scheme.
 Full details are on their website www.kbsa.org.uk.
 The balance of the contract will be payable 14 days prior to delivery of the goods.
+If the customer requests a delay in the delivery of the kitchen a storage charge of £60 a week will apply.
+Furthermore the balance payment for the goods will remain due on the same date as stated in the original letter.
 The goods remain the property of the company until such time as they are fully paid for.
 In terms of the installation costing a 15% deposit will be required by the company once an installation commencement date has been confirmed by the company after the surveyor’s visit.
 The balance thereafter will be split 50% on day 1 of the installation and 50% on satisfactory completion, direct to the installer.

 The company will make every effort to ensure that delivery dates and installation start dates are adhered to but if there are delays beyond the reasonable control of the company, then it will advise the customer and agree revised dates.
 If any items are damaged then they will be replaced free of charge as long as the company is advised within a reasonable time of the delivery or commencement of the installation.
 Some replacement items may be subject to delay if they have been specially ordered or commissioned for the contract.
 Should the customer give reasonable notice that they are unable to commit to the agreed delivery and installation schedule then the goods may be stored at the company’s premises and a charge will be made for storage.
 On a Supply Only order the company will not be responsible for the cost of any return visits required by the customer’s installer for any remedial items claimed.